ainthek/git-search/README.md

 ## Background Story

 Repos Using Grunt = repos with Gruntfile.js.

 1) How many Gruntfile.js are on github ?
-2) Repository names having ./Gruntfile.js
+2) Repository names having file ./Gruntfile.js

 [Github API][Github-API] provides options to search: